htw-imi-showtime/showtime-website/content/ws24/bachelor/b4-john-the-explorer/features.md

 {{<section title="AI-Driven Dynamic Assistance">}}

-Engage with an AI-powered NPC for conversational trip planning, enjoy a hands-free experience through speech recognition and text-to-speech technologies, and immerse yourself in an interactive travel journey.
-With real-time updates of destination images based on your preferences, the process becomes highly engaging, ensuring a personalized and dynamic travel planning experience.
+Engage with an AI-powered NPC for conversational trip planning, enjoy a hands-free experience through speech recognition and text-to-speech technologies.
+With real-time updates of destination images based on your preferences, the process ensures a personalized and dynamic travel planning experience.

 {{</section>}}